 iAdControl.com have built this website with web accessibility in mind.

-We are working on improving this website to WCAG AA standards.
+We are working on improving our website to higher WCAG standards.
 The highest and latest success criteria is 2.1 AAA.

 Our website content links are not ambiguous.
 All our links are descriptive and have purpose, from the link text alone the user can determine their next move.
 Also, all the content links in the white background are green and underlined when the user hovers the mouse over the links.

 We have made use of descriptive headings, which identifies the content within.

 All our images have alternative text embedded in the HTML so when the image itself cannot be displayed the relevant alternative text will show as a substitute.